 Conference Registration: includes Sunday supper, Monday, Tuesday, and Wednesday lunches, and three coffee breaks, as well as choral music packets.

 On or before June 1:

 - Non-member $350

 - ACDA member $350

 No reduced fees for fewer days.
 All conference activities will take place on the campus of Smith College.
 Parking is free in designated areas.

-Meals: Two dinners are on your own, which is an opportunity to experience the outstanding and varied cuisine of dozens of local restaurants.
+Meals: Two dinners are on your own, which are opportunities to experience the outstanding and varied cuisine of dozens of local restaurants.